jolynnn8D/matomo-plugins/README.md

 ### About
 The repository contains two Matomo plugins - User Flow and React Form Analytics.
 Both plugins are compatible on Matomo on-Premise, which is a free, open-source web analytics platform.

+Do note that this plugin was created for personal use and is **not affiliated with Matomo** in any way.

 To install Matomo, visit the installation guide [here](https://matomo.org/docs/installation/).

 To use either of the plugins, please refer to the README in the respective folders.